facebookresearch/eai-vc/README.md

 r3m.eval()
 ```

-Further example code to use a pre-trained representation is located in the example [here](https://github.com/fairinternal/robolang_rep/blob/clean/r3m/example.py)
+Further example code to use a pre-trained representation is located in the example [here](https://github.com/fairinternal/robolang_rep/blob/clean/r3m/example.py).

+If you have any issue accessing or downloading R3M please contact Suraj Nair: surajn (at) stanford (dot) edu

 ## Training the representation